 Short before midnight, we start preparing for the countdown.
 This includes getting raisins – 12 to be exact – that we will eat at the sound of the twelve chimes.
-For each chime, we eat one raisin and we ask for a wish.
-However, we cannot tell the wish to other people or we believe it won’t come true.
+For each chime, we eat one raisin and we think of a wish.
+However, we cannot tell the wish to other people or (we think) it won’t come true.

 At midnight, we also drink champagne!
 It is the New Year after all, it is time to celebrate!

 Important New Year Words and Expressions in Portuguese

 Now that you know some of the New Year Traditions in Portugal, it is time to learn some of the most important New Year Words and Expressions.
 If you come to Portugal to spend New Year or if you are with Portuguese people, don’t forget to surprise them with the following words and expressions about New Year in Portuguese: